HarshKapadia2/cloud/aws.md

 - Services in the public subnet get a public IP address and can directly access the internet gateway.
 Direct access is not possible with private subnets.
 - Default no. of subnets = no. of AZs in a region
-- Tenency is multi-tenancy (default/shared) and the pricing is more for a dedicated space.
+- Tenancy is multi-tenancy (default/shared) and the pricing is more for a dedicated space.
 - [Amazon VPC](https://aws.amazon.com/vpc/)